fgfl/commons-api/README.md

 The application also provides an easy way to look up Members of Parliament and retrieve their contact information.

-Things you may want to cover:

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...

 # Stack

 - [Ruby: 2.7.0](https://www.ruby-lang.org/en/)